 The default choice is G-M-3.
-In the box constrained case we can use only specifications with \$DE-COMP='M' and \$NUMBER=3.
+In the box constrained case we can only use specifications with \$DE-COMP='M' and \$NUMBER=3.
+The choice L-M-1 differs from the choice L-M-2.
+The last one corresponds to the incomplete Gill-Murray decomposition.

-If the Hessian matrix is sparse with a partitioned pattern (\$HESF='B') then a computation of the second order derivatives is the same as in the case when the Hessian matrix is sparse with a general pattern, but the partitioned realization is usually less efficient than the general one due to more expensive matrix operations.
+If the Hessian matrix is sparse with a partitioned pattern (\$HESF='B'), then a computation of the second order derivatives is the same as in the case when the Hessian matrix is sparse with a general pattern, but the partitioned realization is usually less efficient than the general one due to more expensive matrix operations.